Wax: Wood products

+A plywood floor before and after applying a wax treatment.

 Waxes are used as finishes and coatings for wood products.
 Beeswax is frequently used as a lubricant on drawer slides where wood to wood contact occurs.

 Other uses

 A wax coating makes this Manila hemp waterproof.

 A lava lamp is a novelty item that contains wax melted from below by a bulb.
 The wax rises and falls in decorative, molten blobs.

 Sealing wax was used to close important documents in the Middle Ages.
 Wax tablets were used as writing surfaces.
 There were different types of wax in the Middle Ages, namely four kinds of wax (Ragusan, Montenegro, Byzantine, and Bulgarian), "ordinary" waxes from Spain, Poland, and Riga, unrefined waxes and colored waxes (red, white, and green).
 Waxes are used to make waxed paper, impregnating and coating paper and card to waterproof it or make it resistant to staining, or to modify its surface properties.
 Waxes are also used in shoe polishes, wood polishes, and automotive polishes, as mold release agents in mold making, as a coating for many cheeses, and to waterproof leather and fabric.
 Wax has been used since antiquity as a temporary, removable model in lost-wax casting of gold, silver and other materials.

 Colorfully pigmented wax has been used as a medium in encaustic painting and is used today in the manufacture of crayons, china markers, and colored pencils.
 Carbon paper, used for making duplicate typewritten documents was coated with carbon black suspended in wax, typically montan wax, but has largely been superseded by photocopiers and computer printers.
 In another context, lipstick and mascara are blends of various fats and waxes colored with pigments, and both beeswax and lanolin are used in other cosmetics.
 Ski wax is used in skiing and snowboarding.
 Also, the sports of surfing and skateboarding often use wax to enhance the performance.

 Some waxes are considered food-safe and are used to coat wooden cutting boards and other items that come into contact with food.
 Beeswax or coloured synthetic wax is used to decorate Easter eggs in Romania, Ukraine, Poland, Lithuania and the Czech Republic.
 Paraffin wax is used in making chocolate covered sweets.

 Wax is also used in wax bullets, which are used as simulation aids, and for wax sculpturing.